While you’re here in Aotearoa New Zealand, there are a few things you need to do to keep yourself and others safe from COVID-19.

 Travelling back to Australia

-If you're travelling back to Australia, find out what you need to do before you travel and what to expect while you're travelling.
+If you're travelling back to Australia, there are some things you need to do before you travel.
+You will need to meet eligibility criteria and immigration requirements.

 - What to do before you travel